 Teaching Residents at Teachers College (TR@TC) is an 18-month long federally funded and cohort-based teacher residency program that prepares and duly certifies math, science, special education, and TESOL secondary teachers (grades 7-12).
 The residency component supports cohorts of students (aka Residents) who participate in yearlong clinical experiences (aka Residency) with Mentor Teachers and Residency Supervisors in local high-needs public schools.
 After graduation, Residents teach for a minimum of three years in similar local high-needs public schools; during this time, they also receive induction support from TR@TC and their Induction Mentors.
 TR@TC has prepared cohorts of about 15 Residents per year.
 Nearly 150 Residents have graduated from TR@TC, and there are 15 current Residents.
 Some of TR@TC’s graduates have come full circle, serving as Mentor Teachers and Residency Supervisors for current Residents.

-Teaching Residents at Teachers College (TR@TC) has been made possible through the funding of two Teacher Quality Partnership (TQP) grants from the U.S. Department of Education.
-These grants were created to foster partnerships between schools, districts, and universities in efforts to support high-quality teacher preparation (USDOE, 2014).
-In order to receive grant funding, TR@TC’s creators pledged to develop graduate programs leading to initial teacher certification in a shortage area (i.e., Intellectual Disabilities/Autism, Math, Science, and Teaching English to Speakers of Other Languages) as well as a Master’s of Arts degree.
+TR@TC has been funded by two Teacher Quality Partnership (TQP) grants from the U.S. Department of Education (USDOE).
+The USDOE created these grants to foster partnerships between schools, districts, and universities to support high-quality teacher preparation (USDOE, 2014).
+To receive grant funding, TR@TC pledged to develop graduate programs leading to initial teacher certification in a shortage area (i.e., TSWD, Math, Science, and TESOL) as well as a Master’s of Arts degree.